-To reduce your (spectroscopic and pointing) data with class one should use the observer4 or observer6 computer.
-Both are in the MPIfR LDAP environment, i.e., everyone with an account in the MPIfR network can login to this computer with his/her account.
+To reduce your (spectroscopic and pointing) data with class one should use the or observer2 or observer4 computer.
+The latter is in the MPIfR LDAP environment, i.e., everyone with an account in the MPIfR network can login to this computer with his/her account.
 It is connected to the /homes server.
 It is also connected to /soft/astro/gag, so your gildas package of choice should work.
 It is also possible to use the Effelsberg version of class that is used to write the spectroscopic and pointing data.
 To enable this (if you are using a C-Shell like tcsh), change to the bash shell by typing bash and source the init file:

-source /opt/specpipeline2/init_classwriter.sh
+source /opt/specpipeline/init_classwriter.sh